 Boat Diving with Dive Friends Bonaire

-Night dives may be scheduled with a minimum of 6 divers.
-Guided Blue Light night shore dives are also an option with a minimum of 2 divers.
+Night dives and Guided Blue Light night shore dives are also an option with a minimum of 2 divers, maximum of 6 divers.

 Whatever your preference – shore diving, boat diving or a combination of both, Sand Dollar’s Ride to the Reef Dive Package, which includes a rental truck, accommodates all of the options.
 Our Reservation Agents will personally help you choose the best Sand Dollar condominium option and dive package perfectly suited for you.